Abberit/abberit-cloud/docs/index.md

 Currently automated installation is supported on Linode Linux servers.

-Go to Linode Manager StackScripts, navigate to Abberit StackScript of your choice and follow UX prompts to install it automatically.
+Navigate to [Abberit StackScript on Linode](https://cloud.linode.com/stackscripts/745522), click the button "Deploy New Linode" and follow UX prompts to install Abberit Admin Panel automatically.

 ## Manual installation